- Vehicle Information

 - Use of a cell phone by the driver is strongly discouraged.
 Texting by the driver while the vehicle is moving is prohibited.
 Per Ohio Revised Code, texting while driving is against the law.

 - University vehicles are to be used for University business and only for out of town trips.

 - Vehicles are to be kept only for the specified time that has been scheduled and must be returned to the Physical Plant immediately upon return to campus.
 Keys and trip sheets must be returned to the Physical Plant office immediately upon return to campus.

 - Reserved vehicles that will no longer be needed should be cancelled by calling the Physical Plant as soon as possible.

 - Drivers of University vehicles are subject to laws and restrictions that govern vehicles in that operating area.
 Any violations or fines are the responsibility of the driver, not the University.

-- All drivers are responsible for supplying the Chief of Security with a copy of their valid driver's license upon request.
+- All drivers are responsible for supplying the Director of Public Safety with a copy of their valid driver's license upon request.

-- All drivers must have certification on file stating that they have completed the defensive driving requirement and license check as required by Campus Security.
+- All drivers must have certification on file stating that they have completed the defensive driving requirement and license check as required by Office of Public Safety.